strawberry-graphql/strawberry/docs/02_types/enums.md

 We can also use enums when defining object types (using `strawberry.type`).
-Here is an example of an object that has a field using an Enum: and You can define Query for using cone.
+Here is an example of an object that has a field using an Enum:

 ```python
 @strawberry.type